rehierl/node-tree-outliner/3-basic-design/5-3-sectioning-nodes.md

 From the definition of end-marker nodes (see extensions):

 * End-marker nodes will not be associated with the sections they close.
-  Because of that, inconsistencies would arise, if sectioning nodes would have to be associated with the sections they declare.
+  Because of that, case-dependent associations would have to be justified, if sectioning nodes would have to be associated with the sections they declare.

 <!-- ======================================================================= -->
 ## sectioning nodes